tomouchuu/Nico/readme.md

 ### Roadmap

-- Ability to download the video too, it does it anyway just making the `/videos` path available
+- Ability to download the video too, it does it anyway just making the `/videos` path available (DONE!)
-- Progress bars for downloading / conversions etc.
 - Info on the video when entering the sm code.
 Maybe as a while you wait thing, or just before you click download or something.
+(DONE!)
+- Fix issue with names being all messed up when downloading.
+- Progress bars for downloading / conversions etc.
 - Queuing System, if this goes live then I'll probably need to get another NND account and set it up with premium but it can only do so many at a time I belive so a queuing system will have to be implemented to stop stuff failing everywhere.
 - Improve ease of use / design